fiscalismia/fiscalismia-monitoring/README.md

 # fiscalismia-monitoring
-Prometheus &amp; Graphana Dashboard running as a container, ingesting metrics from ingress (Loadbalancer) and egress (NAT-Gateway) servers.
+Prometheus &amp; Grafana Dashboard running as a container, ingesting metrics from ingress (Loadbalancer) and egress (NAT-Gateway) servers to monitor access and traffic flow.